 The flexibility of children's bones decreases the likelihood of injury to the coccyx.
 But injuries to the coccyx are still common in children, because of their level of activity in sports and play.

 Recovery times are quicker for children than adults.
 Coccygeal surgery is rarely needed.

-Women are five times more susceptible to tailbone pain than men.
+Women are susceptible to tailbone pain than men.
 Much of this has to do with pregnancy and childbirth.
 Weight gain and the consequent changes to posture during pregnancy increase the risk of injury to the coccyx.